Mäurer & Wirtz

 Data is transmitted to offices in countries outside the European Union (EU) or the European Economic Area (EEA) (so-called third countries) if necessary to fulfil your order or the contract with you, if required by law (e.g. notification obligations under tax law), if it is in the legitimate interest of us or of a third party or if you have given us your respective consent.

 For that matter, your data may be processed in a third country, possibly also with the involvement of service providers in the framework of processing of the order.
-Insofar as no decision has been issued by the EU Commission regarding the existence of a reasonable level of data protection for the respective country, we warrant that your rights and freedoms will be reasonably protected and guarantied in accordance with EU data protection requirements through contractual agreements to this effect.
-We will provide you with detailed information upon request.
+Insofar as no decision has been issued by the EU Commission regarding the existence of a reasonable level of data protection for the respective country or for specific sectors in a third country, appropriate contracts (such as EU standard contracts) and additional measures can be used as a basis for the transfer.

 You can request information on the suitable or reasonable guarantees and the possibility to receive a copy of these from the company data protection officer.